 Mavis Beacon Teaches Typing, The Print Shop, Gertrude’s Puzzles, Gertrude’s

-recently re-encountered the game Think Quick!, and it hit me as
+disks.
+I recently re-encountered the game Think Quick!, and it hit me as

 especially nostalgic, so I want to encourage you to look up a video of it on

-YouTube or play it for free online.
+YouTube or you play it for free online.

 One field trip has a perfect little audio memory attached to it.